-We have over 7000 students across the whole of Wales supported by 300 tutors.
+We have around 8000 students across the whole of Wales supported by 300 tutors.
 Find out more about us and our work.

 As Wales’ largest provider of part-time undergraduate university study, The Open University in Wales offers a wide choice of qualifications in a broad range of subject areas.

 Studying with The Open University can be life changing.
 See how some of our students have balanced study with work and family commitments and have flourished on their OU learning journeys.

 Through our policy and public affairs work we seek to ensure that higher education policy in Wales supports the needs of part-time learners.